savindusihilel/LaMini-Text-Summarizer-App/README.md

 │   └── (Uploaded PDF files will be saved here)
 └── README.md
 ```

 ## Usage
-- Upload PDF: When you open the app, you'll be prompted to upload a PDF file.
+- **Upload PDF**: When you open the app, you'll be prompted to upload a PDF file.
-- Summarize: Once uploaded, click the "Summarize" button to generate a summary of the document.
+- **Summarize**: Once uploaded, click the "Summarize" button to generate a summary of the document.
-- View Results: The app will display the PDF on one side and the summary on the other.
+- **View Results**: The app will display the PDF on one side and the summary on the other.

 ## Troubleshooting
-- Memory Issues: If you're running into memory issues (especially if you're using a GPU), you might need to configure the model loading options with offload_folder or use safetensors.
+- **Memory Issues**: If you're running into memory issues (especially if you're using a GPU), you might need to configure the model loading options with offload_folder or use safetensors.
 This has been accounted for in the model loading code, but adjust as needed based on your hardware.
-- Offloading Model Weights: Ensure there is sufficient disk space if you're offloading parts of the model to disk.
+- **Offloading Model Weights**: Ensure there is sufficient disk space if you're offloading parts of the model to disk.

 ## Future Improvements
 - Add more language models for experimentation.